Opinion

 Author(s):

-Panelists discuss how stimulant and non-stimulant ADHD medications have different adverse effect profiles, with stimulants causing concerns like misuse potential, cardiovascular effects, tics, and growth suppression.
+Panelists discuss how stimulant and nonstimulant attention-deficity/hyperactivity disorder (ADHD) medications have different adverse effect profiles, with stimulants causing concerns such as misuse potential, cardiovascular effects, tics, and growth suppression.

 Successful ADHD management in college requires proactive accommodation planning and comprehensive support systems.
 Students should register for academic accommodations immediately upon enrollment, before experiencing academic difficulties, to avoid stigma and ensure access to extended testing time and other necessary supports.
-Healthcare providers recommend connecting students with college therapy departments and developing detailed transition plans that include proper documentation of diagnosis history and previous treatment responses.
+Health care providers recommend connecting students with college therapy departments and developing detailed transition plans that include proper documentation of diagnosis history and previous treatment responses.
 This comprehensive approach significantly improves graduation rates and academic success for students with ADHD.

 Receive trusted psychiatric news, expert analysis, and clinical insights — subscribe today to support your practice and your patients.